 One way to find the total costs associated with driving to and from a commissary is to estimate the cost of gas for driving a round trip to each site.
 The assumptions here are that the truck gets 10 miles per gallon and gas costs \$4 per gallon.
-Figure 4 displays the calculation for inserting a column for the daily cost of commuting to and from Mayfair (CTOM).
-Note: Storing the formula for a calculation can be done by enclosing the formula in quotations.
-This will allow students to refer back to the calculations to know what they computed and make adjustments as necessary.
+(Figure 4)

 Suppose the Truckr wants to compute the total cost of operations on a monthly basis.
-Accounting for 30 round-trips per month, the daily parking rate and adding in the monthly fee for each commissary gives an estimate of the total cost for each commissary per month, TOTMF and TOTPW (Figure 5),
+Accounting for 30 round-trips per month, the daily parking rate and adding in the monthly fee for each commissary (Figure 5) gives an estimate of the total cost for each commissary per month.